 I am an award-winning, licensed architect (NCARB, SC) as well as a senior member of IEEE.

-As I strive to impact the wellbeing and capacity of members of society through my research, my public outreach activities are many and wide-ranging.
-My lab members and I invite people of all ages and capabilities to visit our lab and participate in workshops conducted inside our lab and outside our lab in our research test-beds and in other public venues.
+As my lab members and I strive to impact the wellbeing and capacity of members of society through my research, my public outreach activities are many and wide-ranging.
+We invite people of all ages and capabilities to visit our lab and participate in workshops conducted inside our lab and outside our lab in our research test-beds and in other public venues.

 My teaching focus lies at the interface of Computing, Design, and Cognitive Science.
 I have degrees in two of these areas, and I teach and supervise undergraduate and graduate students in all three.
 My interdisciplinary teaching is the subject of benchmark papers for ACSA (architecture) and both ICRA and IEEE RAS (robotics).
 I aim to develop and deliver courses in Human-Computer Interaction and Design, or related foci such as Interactive and Intelligent Environments, User Experience, and Interaction Design.

 Underrepresented faculty and students flourish under my guidance.
 At University of Auckland (New Zealand) where I was first tenured, 100% of the students I taught were from outside the USA.
 At Clemson, where I earned tenure for a second time, students I supervised came from Rio de Janeiro, from Cairo, and from many cities within Iran, China and India.

 Irrespective of the origins of my students, I invite all of them to find their own voices in my classroom so that the course means something for them, and hopefully in the future, for society and our planet, as these designers come to design us a promising future.